abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Composing functions f and (g and c)](../01_set/functions_associativity_external_2.svg)

-The answer is yes --- as long as the order is maintained, the result would always be the same.
-This property of functions is called *associatity.
+The answer is that order of composition doesn't matter --- as long as we compose the same functions, the result would always be the same.
+This property of functions is called *associatity*.

 *Task 10:* Draw the above diagrams as internal diagrams: define three functions that compose with one another (you can use the two functions that we defined earlier, you only would have to make a third one) compose them in the two ways shown above and check if the result is the same.